WLW2980/CS4111project/README.md

 AND four weak entities: Weather(Date,Temperature,Precipitation), Preference(Travel Time,Budget……), Airport(Airport-ID,Location……), Hotel(Hotel-ID,Distance……).
 Types of relations may include: one to many, many to many, and total participation.

-Run the server on Google cloud using python3 k.py
+Run the server on Google cloud using k.py file